-Based solely upon a review of these reports, during the fiscal year ended December 31, 2009 we believe that all SEC filing requirements applicable to our trust managers, executive officers and beneficial owner of more than 10% of the Shares were satisfied on a timely basis in 2009.
+Based solely upon a review of these reports, during the fiscal year ended December 31, 2012, we believe that all SEC filing requirements applicable to our trust managers, executive officers and beneficial owner of more than 10% of the Shares were satisfied on a timely basis in 2012 with the exception of Mr. Irving Munn, who filed a Form 4 disclosing a stock purchase transaction one day late.